alexnaraghi/unity-code-guidelines/README.md

 }
 ```

-- Unless there is an explicit/implicit precondition that a type passed into a variable is not null, you must
+- Unless there is an explicit pre-condition that a type passed into a variable is not null, you must
-null check the variable before using it.
+check the variable before using it.
+Any input could be any value that the compiler allows it to
+be, whether null, negative, out of range, etc.

 ```CSharp
 public void MyFunction(string value, MonoBehaviour otherClass)